Does Swinging arm design for a twin-shock really make a difference?

 We will get to the Mills arms later.

-I think it is the extra cross brace just behind the pivot that is the key.
+I think it is the extra cross brace just behind the pivot on the swinging arm that is the key.

 In other words this extra cross member along with the pivot bolt running through the two tubes with the silent block mounting bushes or even nylon, iGUS iglidur, or needle rollers, sort of boxes in this area and makes it more rigid at the front of the arm.
 This goes one further on the Mills frames as a centre box also doubles as a back engine mounting, attaching that to the swinging arm as well.